prisma/prisma-engines/query-engine/connector-test-kit-rs/README.md

 To run tests through a driver adapters, you should also configure the following environment variables:

-* `NODE_TEST_EXECUTOR`: tells the query engine test kit to use an external process to run the queries, this is a node process running a program that will read the queries to run from STDIN, and return responses to STDOUT.
+* `EXTERNAL_TEST_EXECUTOR`: tells the query engine test kit to use an external process to run the queries, this is a node process running a program that will read the queries to run from STDIN, and return responses to STDOUT.
 The connector kit follows a protocol over JSON RPC for this communication.
 * `DRIVER_ADAPTER`: tells the test executor to use a particular driver adapter.
 Set to `neon`, `planetscale` or any other supported adapter.
 * `DRIVER_ADAPTER_URL_OVERRIDE`: it overrides the schema URL for the database to use one understood by the driver adapter (ex. neon, planetscale)